htcondor/htcondor/docs/admin-manual/security.rst

 attributes in the configuration file which are not used by HTCondor directly.
-These are custom attributes published by various HTCondor daemons with the ``<SUBSYS>_ATTRS`` setting described in section \ `3.5.3 <ConfigurationMacros.html#x33-1900003.5.3>`__ on page \ `621 <ConfigurationMacros.html#x33-1900003.5.3>`__.
+These are custom attributes published by various HTCondor daemons with the ``<SUBSYS>_ATTRS`` setting described in :ref:`admin-manual/configuration-macros:daemoncore configuration file entries`.
 It is secure to grant access only to modify attributes that are used by HTCondor to publish information.
 Granting access to modify settings used to control the behavior of HTCondor is not secure.
 The goal is to ensure no one can use the power to change configuration attributes to compromise the security of your HTCondor pool.